Jalopy-Mods/CameraPlacements/README.md

 ## How does it works?

 After loading the game, you can go to the main menu (or in-game, it's the same).
-Press F10, and you should see a menu at the bottom-left corner. ⚠️**If you don't see it, there is an issue.**⚠️
+Press F10, and you should see a menu at the bottom-left corner. ⚠️<b>If you don't see it, there is an issue.</b>⚠️

 Press `Switch view to freecam` to get in FreeCam.
 If you don't like the camera rolling, you can lock X&Z axis, it might be better.
 You can manually change it's position / rotation, and *Control + Scroll* change the camera FOV, while just scrolling change the camera speed (Press *shift* while scrolling for increasing faster).